NescobarAlopLop/homomorphic_lab/README.md

 This project will run machine learning models on encrypted data.
 It is still in its early stages of development.

+# To only run and get the feel of it:
+1. clone the repository: `git clone git@github.com:NescobarAlopLop/homomorhpic_lab.git`
+2. cd into cloned repository `cd homomorhpic_lab`
+3. run `run_executables_in_logical_order.sh` **from the root directory**.
+This script will compile the executables and run them in the correct order with pretrained model and example input.

+# Prerequisites:
+- install Microsoft Seal

 # Getting started:
 ### Download dataset: